AllenJWZhu/CMU_Course_Notes/10-XXX Machine Learning/10-601 Introduction to Machine Learning.md

     Output: some measure of how good the predictions are;<br>
     usually (but not always) error rate<br>

-## Machine Learning as Functional Approximation
+## Lecture 2: Machine Learning as Functional Approximation
 ### Notations
 · <ins>**Feature Space**</ins>: x<br>
 · <ins>**Label Space**</ins>: y<br>